sjose5/100DaysOfCloud/Journey/004/Readme.md

 AWS Lambda runs your back end code, such as object uploads, Amazon S3 buckets, updates to DynamoDB, Tables, Data in Amazon Kinesis streams, or in app activity.

-## What is AWS Lambda is compatible with?
+## What is AWS Lambda compatible with?

 Ruby
 Python